kau24/gcc-gdpr-gap-analysis/README.md

-# Metacognitive Multi-Agent Reasoning for Legal Gap Analysis
+# Multi-Agent Reasoning for Legal Gap Analysis

 Provision-level comparison of six GCC personal data protection statutes against the GDPR, performed by a metacognitively regulated multi-agent system and evaluated